You’re sitting in class, listening to your professor.

 Studying with someone else can help you understand the lecture better or even see a point of view that you might not have considered otherwise.
 When it comes to writing, having a classmate proofread your work helps because they can find mistakes that you didn’t see.

 What Is Academic English?
-Top 3 Traits All Students Should Recognize
+Top 3 Features All Students Should Recognize

 Individual style doesn’t really have a place in academic English.
 Instead, academic English uses an established, formal tone.